Chronic Traumatic Encephalopathy (CTE)

 Currently there is no cure for CTE, however there are specific medicines that can provide temporary support or improvement for cognitive functions such as memory, critical thinking and behavioral symptoms.
 Always be sure to consult your doctor before taking any prescription or over-the-counter medication.
 While CTE has no definitive cure it may be prevented since it is associated with recurrent concussions.
 Individuals who have had one concussion are more likely to have another head injury or develop CTE so the best precautionary methods would be to always use protective gear and do try to avoid re-occurrent blunt force injuries.

-Book a consult below at Choice Care today.
+Book a consultation below at Choice Care today and experience the difference with concierge medicine.